I.B. + M.A. DE LANDE LONG

 The Security Processor can change the contents of the segment, but the Segment Header should not be changed.

-The Telecommand Encoder Shell and Telecommand Decoder Shell packages provide optional support for SLSI.
-As an alternative to SLSI, our product range includes the ESA Telecommand Authentication Unit (AU).
+As an alternative to SLSI, our telecommand product range includes support for the ESA Telecommand Authentication Unit (AU).